paylogic/paylogic-jenkins-plugins/README.rst

 ========================

 This package contains a set of plugins to help you to integrate Fogbugz with Jenkins.
-These are currently still in development, maintained by Paylogic, so it is not guaranteed that they are bug free.
+These are currently still in development, maintained by Paylogic, and it is not guaranteed that they are bug free.

 These plugins perform the following tasks: